 7. Add a “Pin it for later” option

-Many people pin articles to remind themselves to read it later or to collect for future reference.
-You can make this easy by adding a link in your blog post with a call-to-action that says “Pin it for later” that points to the article’s pin.
+Many people pin articles to remind themselves to read them later or to collect them for future reference.
+You can make this easy by adding a link in your blog post with a call-to-action that says, “Pin it for later,” which points to the article’s pin.

 8. Add your blog to Alltop

 Alltop is the RSS-feed aggregation site that helps people scan the news and find content.
 You can submit your blog’s RSS feed to get it on an Alltop page.
 The process is free, so you have little downside.

 Guy Kawasaki coined this term when we were writing The Art of Social Media.
 From this day forth, “Peg” is a verb that means totally integrating social media and blogging.
 These are the ten steps that I use to promote a blog post to illustrate what it means:

 - Write multiple interesting and click-worthy versions of the blog title.

 - Create three images in Canva: 1000 pixels by 1500 pixels, 940 pixels by 788 pixels, and 876 pixels by 438 pixels.

 - Pin the 1000 pixels x 1500 pixels image on Pinterest with two links (one in the description field and one in the source field) back to the blog post.
 Embed the pin on your blog post with the Pinterest widget.

 - Share the link to your post on LinkedIn with the 940 pixels by 788 pixels image.
 Make sure the image name matches the title of your post, or LinkedIn will show image819809754.jpg, which isn’t impressive.